web-music-score/web-music-score/README.md

 ## Hi there 👋

-This is the new home for Web Music Score library.
+This is new home for the web-music-score library repositories.

 Check the main repo [wms](https://github.com/web-music-score/wms).